 In the south of Iran, the province of Hormozagan is situated near the Persian Gulf.
-Here the women of the Bandari people wear a veil which is closely related to the Omani veils (a black Batulah) but also a bright red colored Niqab.
+Here the women of the Bandari wear a veil which is closely related to the Omani veils (a purple batulah) but also a bright red colored niqab.
 These veils are heavily decorated with embroidery and sometimes sequins are sewn onto the veils as well.

 (The images on this page are made by Paul Nevin, Linda Cetacea, Amir Rehza Fakhri and Majid Khamseh Nia)